BishoyAbd/El_Kollia/README.md

 and many wonderful features.

+## project archticture  :
+MVP model view presenter with native dependency injection.

+## Technologies used :

+* RxJava2 and RxAndroid .
+* SqlBrite as a wrapper to SqlHelper.
+* Dependency injection using dagger2 .
+* Retrofit2 and OkHttp .
+* Picasso .
+* ButterKnife .
+* Gson.

 # NOTE

-the project is feature base although it's not complete yet,but the allfearures are well decoupled ,reusable and encapsulated.it's a good example to understand the android MVP architecture.
+the project is screen-based although it's not complete yet,but the allfearures are well decoupled ,reusable and encapsulated.it's a good example to understand the android MVP architecture.

-# LATER ON
-the project will be refactored to android clean architecture and I will split the modules and behaviours to many library projects